Sirius-Ife/market_segementation_analysis/README.md

-Sure, here's a README file for the project:

----

 # Market Segmentation Analysis

 This project focuses on market segmentation analysis using data analytics techniques, specifically implemented in R. Market segmentation is a crucial aspect of marketing strategy, aiming to divide a diverse market into smaller, more manageable segments based on common characteristics, behaviors, or needs.